Code-Institute-Submissions/nature-blog/README.md

 ## Lighthouse scores via Chrome dev tools
 ![lighthouse](https://github.com/user-attachments/assets/ad97e67e-3d28-4c94-a847-d2c011aeac67)

-The performance score is low due to the amount of images used but all the images have been compressed and converted into png format.
+The performance score is low due to the amount of images used but all the images have been compressed.